The great Eddy Merkx once famously said,

 Take saddles, for instance.
 You can have a bike that’s perfectly fitted to your size done up to the nines, but if you have the wrong saddle, it’ll all be for nothing.

 Most saddles will offer padding in gel or foam, although some will offer no padding at all.
 You’ve actually got a surprising range of options with what you settle on, including whether or not the saddle incorporates a perineal cutout, whether you get any additional padding or covers, or what hip type it’s constructed for.

 Always Be Seen and Be Safe

-Over the past few years, lighting technology has come a long way.
+Over the past few years, bike lighting technology has come a long way.

-The latest development being something called daytime running lights, also known by individual manufacturers’ names like Day Bright, DRL, BEAM, Day Light, Daylight Visible Flash, and others.
+The latest development is called daytime running lights, also known by individual manufacturers’ names like Day Bright, DRL, BEAM, Day Light, Daylight Visible Flash, etc.